contentful-labs/contentful-importer.rb/README.md

 #### --test-credentials

-Before you start import data to Contentful, is goo to check if specified Contentful credentials in a **settings.yml** file are correct, use command:
+Before you start import data to Contentful, check if the specified the Contentful credentials in a **settings.yml** file are correct, use command:

 ```contentful-importer --config-file settings.yml --test-credentials```